-- (a) A description of the change identifying - I. All parts of the type design and the approved manuals affected by the change; and - 2.
-The certification specifications and environmental protection requirements with which the change has been designed to comply in accordance with MCAR 21.A.101.
+- (a) A description of the change identifying - 1.
+All parts of the type design and the approved manuals affected by the change; and - 2.
+The certification specifications and environmental protection requirements with which the change has been designed to comply in accordance with MCAR 21.A.101. - (b) (reserved) - (c) When the change affects the operational suitability data, the application shall include, or be supplemented after the initial application to include the necessary changes to the operational suitability data.